wiz0u/WTelegramClient/README.md

 await client.SendMessageAsync(target, "Hello, World");
 ```

-### Terminology in Telegram Client API
+# Terminology in Telegram Client API

-Some of these terms/classnames can be confusing as they differ from the terms shown to end-users
+In the API, Telegram uses some terms/classnames that can be confusing as they differ from the terms shown to end-users:
 - `Channel` : A (large) chat group *(sometimes called supergroup)* or a broadcast channel (the `broadcast` flag differenciate those)
 - `Chat` : A private simple chat group with few people (it may be migrated to a supergroup/channel when it doesn't fit anymore)
 - Chats : In plural, it means either `Chat` or `Channel`